American Pitbull Terrier Training Tips

 • If you feel your dog just isn’t getting it or getting frustrated, break the training down into lesser parts.
 For example: Reward him just for moving his head back.

-Remember that dog training takes patience and devotion.
+Remember that pit bull training takes patience and devotion.

 Exercise 3 – Down